 Professional and Career Development Loans guide

-A Professional and Career Development Loan could give you up to £10,000 that remains interest-free while you study on a course, postgraduate qualification or training programme that will help you to progress your career.
+Back when they were still around, Professional and Career Development Loans could give students up to £10,000.
+This loan remained interest-free while students studied on a course, postgraduate qualification or training programme.

 What are Career Development Loans?

-A Professional and Career Development Loan is a bank loan you can take out to help fund any courses or training that will help progress your career, or help you to get into work.
+Professional and Career Development Loans were bank loans designed to fund any courses or training that would help progress your career or help you to get into work.

 Do you know what the average graduate salary for your degree is?